Updated 30th April 2022

 Now you have a food fraud vulnerability assessment, what comes next?

-If food fraud vulnerabilities have been identified in ingredients and raw materials, the business will need to make a plan to
+If food fraud vulnerabilities have been identified the business will need to make a plan to

 - Deter fraudsters from adulterating materials that your business is going to purchase

 - Deter counterfeiters from copying or ‘faking’ your products